robotpy/robotpy-docs/frameworks/command.rst

           WPILib.
 See the :ref:`installation notes <install_commands>` for details.

-          Only the legacy command framework is currently available.
+          This covers the legacy command framework, docs for the new command framework will be coming soon!

 If you're coming from C++ or Java, you are probably familiar with the :doc:`Command based robot paradigm <frc:docs/software/old-commandbased/index>`.
 All of the pieces you're used to are still here, but this guide might help save